okzapradhana/pubsub-gatekeeper-api/Readme.md

 # Gatekeeper API with Google PubSub
 ## About
 Realtime data transport from Backend Team that sends JSON payload to BigQuery as the database.
-Those payloads **MUST** pass the gatekeeper's schema rule in order to can be processed to Database.
+Those payloads **MUST** pass the gatekeeper's schema rule (specified in `validator/schema.py`) in order to can be processed to Database.

 ## Tech Stack:
 1. Python
 2. Flask
 3. Google PubSub
+4. Google BigQuery

 ## Setup
 ### Python